Who is Philip Chan, the man against whom S’pore has invoked its foreign interference law?

 This is because he has been assessed to have shown susceptibility to being influenced by foreign actors, and willingness to advance their interests, the Ministry of Home Affairs said.

 Mr Chan, who immigrated to Singapore over 30 years ago, has more than 20 years of experience in the property sector.
-He is concurrently the managing director of Wen Way Investments and Mutual Benefits Realty, as well as chief executive officer at C&H Properties.
+He is concurrently the managing director of Wen Way Investments and Mutual Benefits Realty, as well as chief executive at C&H Properties.

 He is also the founder of China Link Education Consultancy, which organises courses to “nurture better understanding and more appreciation towards China”.

 These are targeted at young people and those interested in doing business in China, and cover topics such as Chinese politics, economic development and customs.

 Mr Chan was invited to attend China’s Two Sessions parliamentary meetings in March 2023 – the country’s most important political event of the year – as an “overseas Chinese representative”.
-He was one of 30 such representatives from around the world invited by the Chinese People’s Political Consultative Conference (CPPCC).
+He was one of 30 such representatives from around the world invited by the Chinese People’s Political Consultative Conference.

 In Singapore, Mr Chan is also president of the Hong Kong Singapore Business Association, which helps to link business communities in Singapore and Hong Kong, and promotes industry and commerce between both cities and China.